Mahoning County, Ohio: Top Employers

 According to the county's 2019 Comprehensive Annual Financial Report, the top employers in the county are:

 Politics

 Mahoning County is historically Democratic-leaning, voting for the Democratic presidential candidate in every election from 1976 through 2016.
-Between 1976 and 2012 Mahoning County voted Democratic by at least a margin of 17 percentage points for every election.
+Circa 1972 to 2016, the majority of voters in Mahoning County and Youngstown chose Democratic Party candidates in U.S. presidential elections.
 In 2016, Hillary Clinton won the county over Donald Trump by 3.3 percent, the smallest margin since 1972; in 2012, Barack Obama carried the county over Mitt Romney by a solid 28.3 percent.

-However, in 2020, Donald Trump flipped the county Republican for the first time since Richard Nixon's national landslide victory in 1972, carrying it by a margin of 1.9 percentage points.
+However in the 2020 U.S. presidential election in Ohio, the majority in those areas selected Donald Trump.
+Andrew Gumbell of The Observer stated that Trump gained popularity from 2017 to 2020 even though the Youngstown economy declined in the same period; Trump in 2017 made statements saying that he will revive the area economically.
+Donald Trump flipped the county Republican for the first time since Richard Nixon's national landslide victory in 1972, carrying it by a margin of 1.9 percentage points.